Austin Railroad Accident Lawyer

 It is the responsibility of railroad companies and their operators to maintain proper safety notification of railroad crossings.
 If you have been injured by a railroad or railroad track, or are a driver or pasenger injured in a crossing accident, please consider contacting us to get a free evaluation of your case.

 Railroad crossings can pose a threat to members of the public who may be crossing in a vehicle, riding a bicycle near tracks, or jogging at the time a train is passing.
 Serious injuries can occur when vegetation is not cleared, signals do not work, and guard rails malfunction.
 Stop signs or warning signs could be poorly placed.
 These things mean that the railroad is not properly maintaining the right of way an may be liable fro injuries or deaths that result.

 FELA claims for injured railroad workers

 A job with the railroad used to mean economic security for life.
 While there are fewer jobs are available than in the past, railroad work still pays well.
 However, the jobs are always dangerous.
 Every year railroad workers are seriously injured or killed on the job.
-We help injured railroad workers try to recover the compensation they deserve for their medical bills, lost income, and other costs of their injury.
-Contact the McMinn Law Firm today to learn how we can help.

 Many years ago the government realized that working on the railroad was hazardous to employees.
 The Federal Employers Liability Act, or FELA, requires employers to pay compensation to injured railroad workers.
 However, the railroads’ insurance carriers are more interested in their own balance sheets than in helping railroad workers.
 They often contest FELA claims, reduce workers’ awards, or shorten the time allowed for recovery.
 Railroads, in an effort to limit their exposure, often pressure injured workers to settle their claim for much less than they might receive if they had the advice and counsel of an knowledgeable attorney.